-There were, as of the end of 2022, in total, 98,768,270 shares in the Company and the same number of votes.
-There were 3,138 shareholders in the Company as of December 31, 2022.
+There were, as of the end of 2021, in total, 98,768,270 shares in the Company and the same number of votes.
+There were 3,457 shareholders in the Company as of December 31, 2021.
 The largest shareholder was Bertil Holdings Ltd with 52.21% of shares.
-The second largest shareholding was that of GoMobile Nu AB, which held 24.69% of shares as of December 31, 2022.
+The second largest shareholding was that of GoMobile Nu AB, which held 22.98% of shares as of December 31, 2021.
 There are no other shareholders representing more than one tenth of the voting rights of all shares in the Company.
-The share capital of the Company as of December 31, 2022 totaled SEK 11,111,430.32.
+The share capital of the Company as of December 31, 2021 totaled SEK 11,111,430.32.

-ANNUAL GENERAL MEETING 2022
+ANNUAL GENERAL MEETING 2021

-Auriant's 2022 AGM was held on May 10, 2022.
-The minutes from the meeting are available at www.auriant.com.
-The Annual General Meeting was conducted by advance voting only, without physical presence of shareholders, proxies and third parties, on the basis of temporary statutory rules.
+Auriant's 2021 AGM was held on May 11, 2021.
+The minutes from the meeting are available at www.auriant. com.
+Due to the continued spread of Covid-19, the Annual General Meeting was conducted by advance voting only, without physical presence of shareholders, proxies and third parties, on the basis of temporary statutory rules.

-The following principal resolutions were adopted at the Annual General Meeting 2022:
+The following principal resolutions were adopted at the Annual General Meeting 2021:

-- The Board of Directors and the Chief Executive Officer were discharged from liability for the previous financial year. - It was resolved that until the end of the next annual general meeting, the number of Board Members shall be 4 and the number of deputies shall be 1. - Lord Daresbury (Peter), Preston Haskell, Jukka Pitkäjärvi and Birgit Köster Hoffmann were reelected to the Board.
-James Provoost Smith Jr. was re-elected as Deputy Board Member.
+- The Board of Directors and the Chief Executive Officer were discharged from liability for the previous financial year. - It was resolved that until the end of the next annual general meeting, the number of Board Members shall be 4 and the number of deputies shall be 1. - Lord Daresbury (Peter), Preston Haskell and Jukka Pitkäjärvi were re-elected to the Board, and Birgit Köster Hoffmann was elected as a new Board member.
+James Provoost Smith Jr. was re-elected as Deputy Board Member. - Peter Daresbury was re-elected as Chairman of the Board.

-- Peter Daresbury was re-elected as Chairman of the Board. - It was resolved that the remuneration to the Chairman of the Board shall be SEK 400,000, and SEK 250,000 to each of the other ordinary board members and to the deputy board member.
+- It was resolved that the remuneration to the Chairman of the Board shall be SEK 400,000, and SEK 250,000 to each of the other ordinary board members and to the deputy board member.
 It was decided that remuneration amounting to SEK 25,000 per year and member shall be paid for participation in each committee established by the Board.
-The maximum amount of remuneration payable to the Board, including remuneration for work in committees, is SEK 1,725,000. - It was resolved to re-elect the auditing firm, Öhrlings PricewaterhouseCoopers AB as auditor. - The AGM resolved to approve the loan facility of up to SEK 9,400,000 to the Company from the shareholder GoMobile Nu AB. - The AGM approved the principles for appointment of the Nomination Committee and the instruction for the Nomination Committee in accordance with the Nomination Committee's proposal. - The AGM authorised the Board to resolve to increase the Company's share capital by new share issues, to the extent that it corresponds to a dilution of not more than 20 percent, after full exercise of the authorisation.
+The maximum amount of remuneration payable to the Board, including remuneration for work in committees, is SEK 1,725,000. - It was resolved to re-elect the auditing firm, Öhrlings PricewaterhouseCoopers AB as auditor. - The AGM approved the principles for appointment of the Nomination Committee and the instruction for the Nomination Committee in accordance with the Nomination Committee's proposal. - The AGM authorised the Board to resolve to increase the Company's share capital by new share issues, to the extent that it corresponds to a dilution of not more than 20 percent, after full exercise of the authorisation.
 The purpose of the authorization is to increase financial flexibility of the Company and the acting scope of the Board.
 Should the Board resolve on an issue with deviation from the shareholders' preferential rights, the new issue shall be made at market terms and conditions.
 The authorization is effective until the next Annual General Meeting.

-At the Annual General Meeting 2022, a total of 73,527,049 shares were represented by advance votes submitted on behalf of 2 shareholders.
-The shares represented comprised approximately 74.44 per cent of the total number of shares in the Company.
+At the Annual General Meeting 2021, a total of 51,563,892 shares were represented by advance votes submitted on behalf of 2 shareholders.
+The shares represented comprised approximately 52.21 per cent of the total number of shares in the Company.

-EXTRAORDINARY GENERAL MEETING 2022
+EXTRAORDINARY GENERAL MEETING 2021